-- Presidential Legislative Assistant for the House of Representatives (Undersecretary), Presidential Legislative Liaison Office, Office of the President of the Republic of the Philippines (Philippines, 2011) - Director of Human Resource Management Unit, Rayong Governor Office, Rayong Province (Thailand, - Deputy Director General of Local Administration Department, Department of Local Administration, Ministry of Home Affairs (Laos, 2011) - Head of Department, Department for Improvement of the Investment Climate, State Investment Committee of the Republic of Uzbekistan(Uzbekistan,
+- Commissioner of Taxes, Government of Manipur (IAS) - Presidential Legislative Assistant for the House of Representatives (Undersecretary), Presidential Legislative Liaison Office, Office of the President of the Republic of the Philippines (Philippines, 2011) - Director of Human Resource Management Unit.
+Rayong Governor Office, Rayong Province (Thailand, - Deputy Director General of Local Administration Department, Department of Local Administration.
+Ministry of Home Affairs (Laos, 2011)